siefkenj/IBLODEs/book/typst/modules/module1.typ

 $
   "Brown ants per minute" n = 2^(n-1) · 3.
 $
 Your friend, who was watching you the whole time, looks confused.
-“Why come up with two complicated equations when you can describe both types of ant at once?” they declare.
+They question: “Why come up with two complicated equations when you can describe both types of ant at once?”
 $
   "#Ants at minute" n = 2 · ("#Ants at "&"minute" n − 1) \
   "#Green ants at minute" 1 &= 10 \
   "#Brown ants at minute" 1 &= 3
 $
 Your friend has a point.
 Their model is elegant, but your model can predict how many ants pass by at minute
 $3.222$!
-Though, your friend would probably complain that $46.654$ is not a number of ants#sym.dots.
+(Though, your friend would probably complain that $46.654$ is not a number of ants#sym.dots.)
 You and your friend have just come up with two different mathematical models for the number of ants that walk across the sidewalk.
 They happen to make similar predictions for each minute and each have their strengths and weaknesses.
-In this text, we will be focused on another type of mathematical model---one that uses differential equations at its core.
+In this text, we will be focused on third type of mathematical model---one that uses differential equations at its core.

 == Types of Models